digital-sound-antiques/mgsc/mgs-format.md

 0026   |2 WORD     |    |Offset to Track 17 Commands
 ```

-- Track Offset is relative from the top of the binary header.
+Track Offset is relative from the top of the binary header.
-- If #tempo value is zero, the tempo will be set to 75.
-(At tempo 75, 1 tick of the note command corresponds to 1/60s).

 ## Binary Header - Compressed
 ```